 So, you are thinking about getting married… congratulations!

 We are delighted that you are choosing to be married, and that you are looking to find out more about what it means to be married in a church.
+Following decisions made by the General Assembly in May 2022, it is now possible for couples in same sex, as well as opposite sex relationships to be married in Greyfriars by our minister.
 We hope the information you find here will be useful as you continue to grow in love and commitment to one another.

 We believe marriage should be a thing of beauty, blessed by God and fulfilling to both you and your partner.
 It is important not to rush into marriage and to think carefully about the promises that you will make to each other.